datax-lab/ECPICK/README.md

 enhancement of predictive performance on the largest databases of Uniprot, PDB, and KEGG, but also a capability to discover new motif sites in microorganisms.
 ECPICK will be a reliable EC number prediction tool to identify protein functions of an increasing number of uncharacterized enzymes.
-We also provide EnzymeX, a web-based portal for comprehensive protein sequence data analysis using advanced deep learning tools.
+We also provide EnzymeX — a web-based portal that offers comprehensive protein sequence data analysis using advanced deep learning tools and includes the newest pretrained ECPICK models.

 - **Website**: http://enzymex.dataxlab.org